 I use several gemstones to make wire wrapped jewelry as it gives it the glamour that is required of it.
 I use Ametrine Heart gemstone to make very unique and gorgeous jewelry.
 This awesome sparkling gemstone that is heart-shaped is wrapped using 14k gold-filled wire that is approximately 1 7/8” long and 1” wide (48x25mm).
 It is approximately $ 150 in price.

 My skills as a jewelry artist are unique.
 I have acquired over 25 years of twisting Stainless Steel Safety wire as a licensed Aircraft Mechanic and Inspector, working on Piper Cubs to Boeing 747s.
 This vital skill of mine has enabled me to transform a wire wrapping activity into a serious business of jewelry making.

 For my handmade jewelry, I wrap stones creatively by observing each angle to bring out their natural look and use the very finest available materials in the market.
 All my plastic materials and wire wrapped jewelry are of high quality and I use natural materials like Coral, Jasper, Turquoise, Agates, Glass and Pearls, without forgetting the whole family of Citrine & Peridot, Apatite & Amethyst as well as Chalcedony & Tourmaline gemstones.

 Also in my possession is the world’s finest lead crystal that is made by Swarovski.
-Moreover, I use solid Sterling Silver, Copper or Brass wire and 14k Gold, to wrap my one of a kind jewelry that is handcrafted.
+Moreover, I use solid Sterling Silver, Copper or Brass wire and 14k Gold-filled, to wrap my one of a kind jewelry that is handcrafted.
 I also customize jewelry pieces to meet the individual needs and unique personality of each client as well as budget.
 You can see all these products, and more, in my website www.wrappedtogo.net.